Thatarus - The Abyss

 The Naturalis Historia Evathalinensis (NHE) has a full Taxonomical System of the abundance Flora and Fauna of Evathalin.
 The System is based on the Linnaean System of Classification, which is the foundation of modern taxonomy and organizes living organisms into hierarchical categories based on shared characteristics.
 The main ranks are Domain, Kingdom, Phylum, Class, Order, Family, Genus, and Species.

-The Creature Profile
+The Animal Profile

-Creature: The Weliweli
+The Weliweli

 Common Name: Stalkers